I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 You think you can take away the liberty of another business or another individual and not jeopardize your own.

-Today they're gonna go for to big tobacco, and that was popular because everybody hates smoking.
+Today, they're going to go for big tobacco, and that was popular because everybody hates smoking.

-Well, what are you gonna say when they go for your favorite pastime when they start talking about banning trans fat or popcorn or alcohol or anything else?
+Well, what are you going to say when they go for your favorite pastime?

-You can't stand on principle because you are right there with the smoking bans.
+You can't stand on principle because you were right there with the smoking bans.

-And that that is exactly what's wrong with America.
+And that is exactly what's wrong with America.

-We've got this notion right now that, well, we can simply pick and choose which liberties to give to certain industries to certain individuals without ever realizing, gosh, if if we don't stand up for everybody's right, and smoking is a legal product, and I'm not suggesting you don't have the right to kick a smoker out of your house or out of your bar, but they also have the right to say, if you don't like smoking, don't come in.
+We've got this notion right now that, well, we can simply pick and choose which liberties to give to certain industries, to certain individuals, without ever realizing, gosh, if we don't stand up for everybody's right and smoking is a legal product, and I'm not suggesting you don't have the right to kick a smoker out of your house or out of your bar, but they also have the right to say, if you don't like smoking, don't come in.

-It's gonna lower that government health care cost anyway.
+It's going to lower that government health care cost anyway.

 Don't go away.